Build a pond by digging an informal wildlife pond:

 - The inside shape of the top shelf does not need to match the outside shape of the pond.

-- Taking a straight line across a rounded end of the pond can make a good sized shelf platform.
+- Take a straight line across the rounded end of the pond and make a good-sized shelf platform.

 - Try not to build a thin rim of shelves around a larger surface area of deeper water.
-Best visualised as: NOT to have a deep teacup of water with a narrow rim of plants representing the saucer all around it.
+Visualised as: NOT to have a deep teacup of water with a narrow rim of plants as the saucer around it.

-- A wider shelf means you can use groups of aquatic plants together rather than have them lined up around the water rim like a parade of soldiers.
+- A wider shelf means you can use groups of aquatic plants together rather than have them lined up around the rim.

-- The shelf should be wide enough for a line of stones on the outside rim of the pond and some plants on the deeper water side of the shelf.
+- The shelf should be wide enough for a line of stones on the outside rim of the shelf and some plants on the deeper water side.

 - You will not touch this shelf level area again.